Longsight: Economy

 The main shopping centre is near the corner of Stockport Road and Dickenson Road, and contains a library and supermarkets as well as many smaller shops.
-Longsight Market, one of the busiest markets in the England, is located on Dickenson Road.
+Longsight Market, one of the busiest markets in England, is located on Dickenson Road.
 It can be easily spotted by its brightly coloured profiled roofs.
 The market hosts a general market every Tuesday, Wednesday, Friday and Saturday and a second-hand market every Tuesday and Thursday.
 There are a large number of authentic Pakistani takeaway food shops and restaurants and a very wide variety of fresh fruit and vegetables and other supplies to cater for the interests of the various immigrant communities in the area.